 Can veneers make me look younger?
 Your Lincoln dentist answers:

-Are you searching for a dentist near me in Lincoln that specializes in cosmetic dentistry?
+Are you searching for a dentist who specializes in dental veneers in Lincoln?
 As we age, our teeth naturally darken over time.
 The outer layer of enamel becomes more translucent as the inner layer of dentin darkens.
 This is a normal process of aging.
 If our smile also shows extensive wear from grinding, other discolorations from failing dental work, chipped or missing teeth, this can create an aged appearance to our face.
 If we can brighten and restore broken down, discolored teeth, it can take years off of a person’s appearance.
 Veneers and Lumineers are both porcelain restorations that can be used to correct discoloration and imperfections, creating a youthful effect.

-Porcelain veneers are about the same thickness as a contact lens.
-Your Lincoln dentist applies them to the tooth by slight reduction in the enamel and bonding them.
+When you come to your appointment for your dental veneers in Lincoln, your dentist applies them to the tooth by slightly reducing the enamel and bonding them to the tooth.
+Veneers are about the same thickness as a contact lens.
 There is minimal drilling on the tooth for this procedure.
 It is very minimally-invasive.
-Porcelain veneers are extremely durable and made of a high-grade porcelain that looks natural and translucent and blends very nicely with surrounding teeth.
+Dental veneers in Lincoln are extremely durable and made of a high-grade porcelain that looks natural and translucent and blends very nicely with surrounding teeth.
 Veneers are stain resistant and do not darken over time like natural tooth structure or white fillings.
-Veneers are a non-reversible procedure and are permanent.
-If you are searching for a dental office near me in Lincoln that can help you create a youthful-looking smile, Lincoln Family Dentistry offers cosmetic dentistry, including veneers.
+Dental veneers in Lincoln are a non-reversible procedure and are permanent.
+If you are searching for an office that does dental veneers in Lincoln that can help you create a youthful-looking smile, Lincoln Family Dentistry offers cosmetic dentistry, including veneers.

 Lumineers are similar to veneers, but do not require the tooth to be drilled for placement.
 They are generally reversible if patients choose to remove them.
 Because the tooth is not prepared for the lumineer to be adhered to it, they can make the teeth appear slightly thicker and give patients a natural “lip plumping” effect.